 Whether you are a Fairtrade supporter, or a business, there are important things to know about how the FAIRTRADE Mark can be used.

-The FAIRTRADE Mark is recognised around the world.
-Almost three quarters of UK shoppers tell us that they use it to decide whether a product is ethical.
+The core FAIRTRADE Mark is recognised around the world.
+An amazing 93% of UK shoppers recognise and 83% trust it when deciding whether a product is ethical.

 The FAIRTRADE Mark is a registered certification label for products sourced from producers in developing countries.